mews6/physics-ii/README.md

 The original license for this template is [CC BY-NC-SA 3.0 Deed](https://creativecommons.org/licenses/by-nc-sa/3.0/), All restrictions apply as far as i'm concerned, no Lawyer, but better safe than sorry.

+## Julia Scripts

+Besides the notes, there are a few scripts, written in the Julia programming language, that you might found useful.
+These scripts will mostly correspond to graphs in the main notes, and can be accessed on their own if need be.

 ## Cool study materials!

 As i write this, i'm a student, and i want to help other students, it just so happens i'm not the only person with such an idea, there are lots of places where you can find help, here's a few i know of: